melezhik/sparrowdo/README.md

 * `--sync`

-If set synchronize local file system repository with target hosts using `rsync`, it's useful if for some reasons remote http repositories are not available or disable, so one can _automatically copy_ repository from master host to target. `--sync` parameter value should file path pointing repository directory at master host:
+If set synchronize local file system repository with target hosts using `scp`, it's useful if for some reasons remote http repositories are not available or disable, so one can _automatically copy_ repository from master host to target. `--sync` parameter value should file path pointing repository directory at master host: